net-lisias-kspu/ContractConfigurator/4-Behaviours/DialogBox-Behaviour.md

         IMAGE
         {
             // The URL of the image (path relative to the GameData directory).
+            // If specified without any file extensions, it will be loaded
-            // This can be any type of image that KSP can load, although DDS is
+            // through KSP GameDatabase loading system.
+This can be any type
+            // of image that KSP can load, although DDS is generally
+            // recommended for performance reasons.
+Using this method means
+            // that the image will always be loaded in memory (even if not
+            // needed).
-            // generally recommended.
+            //
+            // For the more memory friendly option, the file should be renamed
+            // with an additional extension (example: myImage.dds.noload).
+            // This will prevent KSP's loading system from loading it.
+The
+            // full file name (including all extensions) should be included
+            // here.
+Note that only PNG and DDS are supported, and the
+            // original extension must be a part of the file name for the file
+            // type to be auto-detected.
             //
             // Type:      <a href="String-Type">string</a>
             // Required:  Yes